Jet Reconstruction with Mamba Networks in Collider Events: Data preparation

 \subsection{Assignment of final-state hadrons to ancestor quarks}

 Due to color confinement during hadronization, it is generally difficult to unambiguously trace a final-state hadron back to its parent quark, a difficulty that persists even in Monte Carlo simulations.
-While a perfect solution to this ambiguity is challenging, our work provides a method to recover the kinematic information of the initial-state quarks with high accuracy.
+This challenge is rooted in the dynamics of hadronization, as described by models like the Lund String Model.
+In these frameworks, hadrons form from the fragmentation of color strings stretched between partons, allowing a single hadron in a complex event to inherit momentum from multiple string segments.
+This process complicates a direct, one-to-one mapping from hadron to parton.
+While a perfect solution to this ambiguity is challenging, our work provides a method to recover the kinematic information of the initial-state quarks with high accuracy by identifying a single, globally optimal assignment for all ambiguous particles.
 We classify final-state hadrons into two categories based on their ancestral traceability.
 Hadrons that can be unambiguously mapped to a single parent quark constitute the unique state; their set is denoted by \textbf{U}$_k$, with $k$ indices for the ancestor quark.
 Conversely, hadrons whose momentum is collectively inherited from a group of color-connected ancestor quarks form the common state; their set is denoted by \textbf{C}.
 The momentum of the $k$-th initial-state quark is then reconstructed using the following assignment rule:

 where $k \in \{1, 2, \dots, K\}$ indexes the initial-state quarks.
 The first term aggregates the momenta of all hadrons $p_u$ from the corresponding unique-state set $\textbf{U}_k$.
 The second term distributes the momenta of all common-state hadrons $p_c$ from the set \textbf{C}.
 This distribution is governed by the binary assignment coefficients $\alpha_{kc}$, which are defined as